 Give Books

-Each year, Book'em places reading volunteers in dozens of classrooms in Nashville's inner city and gives tens of thousands of books to underserved children through partnerships with 160 schools and community organizations.
+Each year, Book'em gives 100,000+ books to underserved children through partnerships with 180 schools and community organizations.
 The majority of these books are donated!

 Book'em can use new, like-new, and very gently used children's books in great condition - from board books to chapter books (ages 0-18).